atlasbot/docs/docs/Variables/sending_embeds.md

 ## Basic Usage

 Currently the standard way to send embeds is to execute the `embed` or `advancedembed` command through a variable.

 ### Input

 ```json
 {a!embed;wew, embeds are fun}
 ```

+!!! warning
+    Do not use your server's prefix.
+Command variables **do not** support custom prefixes.
+They will only with with `a!`.

 ### Output